 - Switch to a provider that still offers free roaming in Europe.
 While three of the big four firms have reintroduced charges for roaming in Europe, O2 and some smaller networks haven't yet.
 If you take out a new contract now, it's likely you'll keep the roaming benefits for the length of the contract, even if the firm introduces charges later.

-To find the cheapest deals, use our Cheap Mobile Finder tool.
+To find the cheapest Sim-only deals, use our Cheap Mobile Finder tool.
 You can also bag the same signal you'd get with Three, Vodafone or EE by using a firm that piggybacks on their network.

 - Don't want to switch?
 Ensure you're on your provider's cheapest plan.
 If you're happy with your provider, and don't mind paying a bit extra to use your allowance in Europe, check how much yours charges in Europe.